Brinjal Plant Care: Easy to Grow Tasty Vegetable Plant

-- Buy the seedlings which do not have any kind of patches on the leaves.
+- Buy the seedlings which do not have any patches on the leaves.

 Overview of Brinjal Plant Care

-The brinjal plant is an hardy annual or perennial plant grown in tropical and temperate regions.
+The brinjal plant is a hardy annual or perennial plant grown in tropical and temperate regions.
 They belong to the Solanaceae family.
-The fruit is used as a vegetable and is one of the loved vegetables all around the world.
-The fruits are mostly long, slender or egg shaped and violet in color.
+The fruit is used as a vegetable and is one of the most loved vegetables all around the world.
+The fruits are primarily long, slender, or egg-shaped and violet in color.
 Some of the varieties give white fruits as well.
-The plants flower mostly during the spring -summer season.
+The plants flower mostly during the spring-summer season.

 The stems have small hairy spines.
 The leaves are large, with irregular margins.
 The plants can grow up to a height of 4 feet tall.
 The fruits are fleshy or spongy in texture with small seeds inside.

-The fruits are used as a part of different cuisines all round the world.
-The fruits are rich in iron, fiber, calcium and has low amount of far.
+The fruits are used as a part of different cuisines all around the world.
+The fruits are rich in iron, fiber, and calcium and have a low amount of fat.

 Usage and Advantage of Brinjal Plant

-- The fruit is used as an vegetable.
+- The fruit is used as a vegetable.

 General Brinjal Plant Care

-Brinjal is an easy to grow plant and can be grown in any kind of well draining potting mix.
-They grow best in a well draining sandy loamy soil with a pH range of 5.8- 6.5 with high organic content.
+Brinjal is an easy-to-grow plant and can be grown in any kind of well-draining potting mix.
+They grow best in well-draining sandy loamy soil with a pH range of 5.8- 6.5 with high organic content.